sjhloco/sjhloco-netbox_env_setup/README.md

 ### IPAM - *RIR, Aggregates, Prefix/VLAN roles, VLAN groups, VLANs, VRFs, Prefixes*

 Prefix/VLAN roles are at the top of the IPAM hierarchy grouping together VLANs and prefixes.
-VLAN-groups, VLANs, VRFs and prefixes are all in some way related to sites and tenants so are defined under the site with the sites tenant automatically associated (can override tenant on a per-VLAN group, VLAN, VRF or prefix basis).
+VLAN-groups, VLANs, VRFs and prefixes are all in some way related to sites and tenants so are defined under the site with the sites tenant automatically associated or overridden on a per-VLAN group, VLAN, VRF or prefix basis.

+- A Prefix/VLAN role can only be used once in the file, it holds all VRFs and VLANs to be added beneath it.
-- A Prefix/VLAN role, VRF or VLAN group can be used in the file multiple times with the attributes of the first occurrence (description, RT, RD, etc) taken.
-The use case for this is if you used the same VLAN group or VRF in differing Prefix/VLAN roles.
+- A VRF or VLAN group can be used multiple times under differing prefix/VLAN roles with the attributes of the first occurrence (description, RT, RD, etc) taken.
-- VRFs and prefixes can be defined under the role (non-VLAN environments like clouds) or the VLAN group (to associate prefixes with VLANs).
+- VRFs (and prefixes) can be defined under the role (non-VLAN environments like clouds) or the VLAN group (to associate prefixes with VLANs).
 RDs are what make VRFs with the same name unique.
 - VLANs can be grouped under a VLAN group or directly under the site.
 If you deploy them under the site NetBox does not enforce VLAN uniqueness however the script will not redeploy a VLAN if it already exists in that site.
 I prefer to use VLAN groups as they enforce uniqueness and provide a better view of unused VLANs.

 | Object   | Description          | Mandatory | Optional |